FxMorin/PistonModTemplate/README.md

 Setting up the template is pretty straightforward.
 Everything's been automated!

-1. Open the `gradle.properties` file and change the following values:
+1. Open the `setup.config` file and change the following values:
    - `mod_id` - Change `pistonmodtemplate` to your new mod id
+   - `mod_name` - Change `PistonModTemplate` to your mod name/archive base name *(without spaces)*
    - `maven_group` - Change `ca.fxco` to your package
-   - `archives_base_name` - Change `PistonModTemplate` to your mod name/archive base name *(without spaces)*
 2. Now run the setup file
    - On Windows, run `setup.bat`
    - On Mac/Linux, run `setup.sh`
 3. You're done.
-   - The setup file changes the structure of the template mod, to use your gradle properties!
+   - The setup file changes the structure of the template mod, to use your values!
    - Now you can start working on your piston mod

 ## Piston Mod